wolfwashere/GhostC2/README.md

 # 👻 GhostC2

-GhostC2 is a modular, encrypted, post-exploitation command-and-control (C2) framework built with Python and Flask.
-It features real-time WebSocket communication, polymorphic payload generation, operator authentication, optional `.exe` packaging, and a fully interactive file browser UI.
+GhostC2 is a lightweight post-exploitation command and control framework built in Python and Flask.
+It supports real-time communication over WebSockets, polymorphic payload generation, encrypted tasking, and optional `.exe` builds for Windows delivery.
+Designed for flexibility and stealth, GhostC2 gives operators a clean dashboard for managing beacons.

 Check out the wiki for an Operator Quickstart Guide.